 VFX Supervisor, The Lion King (2019)

-Rob’s last assignment for Martin Scorsese was the Leonardo DiCaprio starring “The Wolf of Wall Street”.
-Rob served as both the film’s 2nd Unit Director/Cameraman and Visual Effects Supervisor.
-Rob’s latest film is Disney’s Jungle Book and he also served as the 2nd Unit Director/Cinematographer and Visual Effects Supervisor.
+Rob’s last assignment for Martin Scorsese was the Leonardo DiCaprio starring “The Wolf of Wall Street.”
+Rob served as both the film’s2nd Unit Director/Cameraman and Visual Effects Supervisor.
+On Disney’s Jungle Book and he also served as the 2nd Unit Director/Cinematographer and Visual Effects Supervisor.
 “The Jungle Book” received an Academy Award, British Academy Award, five VES Awards as well as the Critics Choice Award, among several others, for Best Visual Effects for 2016.
 In 2017, Rob directed episode 5 of the Netflix series “Medal of Honor.”
 Rob’s next film was Disney’s “The Lion King” for which he was nominated for an Academy Award, the BAFTA and won two VES awards including Best Visual Effects.
 Rob’s last film as Co-2nd Unit Director and VFX consultant was for “Borat 2,” which has been nominated for 3 Golden Globes.
 He is currently serving as Visual Effects Supervisor and 2nd unit director on Antoine Fuqua’s “Emancipation” for Apple Studios.